nalthoff/ZeroDowntime/README.md

 9. In the Solution Explorer, right click on the application and click __*Publish...*__
 10. On the publish screen, select "__*Microsoft Azure App Service*__".
 Make sure the __*Create New*__ radio button is selected and click __*Publish*__
 11. Now you should see the __*Create App Service*__ window.
 On that screen, make sure you are signed into Visual Studio with the same account that you signed up for your Azure Account with.
 You can either enter custom names for *__Application Name__*, *__Resource Group__* and *__App Service Plan__*, or leave the default values.
 12. Click *__Create__*.
 Your Resource Group, Web Application and App Service Plan are now all being created in Azure. *This will take a few minutes*.
 13. Once the publish is finished, your default browser will open up with the website you just published.

 ### Congrats! you just deployed your web app into Azure!

+Next up: Creating a CI/CD Pipeline